 A brand committed to ethical ingredient sourcing is one of the single most essential signs of a sustainable and ethical company.

-It requires the brand to be aware of what's going on in their supply chains, pays a fair price for the raw materials and goods, ensure that their suppliers are committed to positive environmental and social impact, and provide safe working environments.
+It requires the brand is of what's going on in their supply chains, pays a fair price for the raw materials and goods.
+The brand also needs to ensure that their suppliers are committed to positive environmental and social impact, and provide safe working environments.

 Photo by Brooke Lark on Unsplash